Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 df_pl = df_pl.with_columns(a_centered = pl.col('a') - pl.col('a').mean())
 ```

-If you naively try translating this to SQL, however, you'll get an error:
+If you naively try translating to SQL, however, you'll get an error:
 ```python
 import duckdb